isaacdejesus/FullStackOpen-2022/modules/9-Typescript/b_first_steps/ts_first_steps/README.md

   console.log(`Server running on port ${PORT}`);
 });
 ```
-- //eslint-diable-next-line is used to disable error/warning
+- //eslint-disable-next-line is used to disable error/warning
-- op as Operator, tells compiler to consider op as of type Operator. called type assertion.
+- op as Operator, tells compiler to consider op as of type Operator.
+Called type assertion.
   type assertion is used to silence warnings